wdi-atx-11/tic-tac-toe/README.md

 1. Make sure that jQuery and Bootstrap's CSS are linked in your `index.html`.
 Also link your custom CSS and JavaScript files to your `index.html`.

 3. Test that your CSS and JavaScript files are linked to your `index.html`.
-Add an alert to `app.js`, and change the color of the body in `style.css`.
+Add an alert or a `console.log` to `app.js`, and change the color of the body in `style.css`.
 Then open `index.html` in the browser.
-You should see part of an empty tic-tac-toe game board with your background color, and you should also see your alert message pop up.
+You should see part of an empty tic-tac-toe game board with your background color, and you should also see your alert or log message.

 1. There's part of a board in `index.html` already.
 Use Bootstrap's grid system to create the rest of the empty tic-tac-toe game board.
 The empty board should look like this: